zrsmith75/SILENTTRINITY/README.md

 ### Development Environment

-You can refer to the [Wiki](https://github.com/byt3bl33d3r/SILENTTRINITY/wiki/Setting-up-your-development-environment) If you need some help setting up your environment.
+You can refer to the [Wiki](https://github.com/byt3bl33d3r/SILENTTRINITY/wiki/Setting-up-your-development-environment) if you need some help setting up your environment.

 ### Reporting issues